GenieFramework/Genie.jl/docs/src/tutorials/17--Working_with_Web_Sockets.md

 Genie.WebChannels.sendMessageTo('__', 'echo', 'Hello!')
 ```

-The console will immediately display the response from the server:
+The julia terminal and console will both immediately display the response from the server:

 ```text
 Received: Hello!